 “European member states must no longer turn their backs on people stranded at sea and urgently agree on a swift and predictable disembarkation policy in line with international law and on a fair system to distribute asylum-seekers among EU countries.”

-For more information or to arrange an interview, please contact Alison Abrahams at email@example.com or call 32 2 548 2773
+For more information or to arrange an interview, please contact Amnesty International press office at [email protected] or call 32 2 548 2773

 Prompt disembarkation is discouraged by the unfairness of the European asylum rules (the so-called Dublin system).
 These determine the country responsible for examining an asylum application.